John-R-Wallace-NOAA/rgit/README.md

     The local rgit directory was deleted.

 Until I add a verify feature, on first use in a new repo doublecheck that the commit times on GitHub are recently changed.
 Only files with actual changes will have recently changed commit times.
+#
+Changing accounts
+To change accounts that the Windows git app uses go to:

+    Control Panel > User Accounts > Credential Manager > Window Credentials > Generic Credentials

+and remove the entry for the current account.
+See:  https://snede.net/git-does-not-remember-username-password/

+On next use of the Windows git app you will be prompted for the different account's credentials.